siddhartha-gadgil/DeptWeb/_seminars/2022/2022-11-02-saikat-mazumdar.md

 We show that this non-existence is surprisingly stable under perturbations, which includes situations not covered by the Pohozaev obstruction, if the boundary of the domain has a positive curvature.
-In particular, we show that there are no positive variational solutions to our PDE under C^1-perturbations of the potential when the domain is star-shaped with respect to the origin and the mean curvature of the boundary at the origin is positive..The proof of our result relies on sharp blow-up analysis.
+In particular, we show that there are no positive variational solutions to our PDE under $C^1$-perturbations of the potential when the domain is star-shaped with respect to the origin and the mean curvature of the boundary at the origin is positive.
+The proof of our result relies on sharp blow-up analysis.
 This is a joint work with Nassif Ghoussoub (UBC, Vancouver) and Frédéric Robert (Institut Élie Cartan, Nancy).